jlouis/etorrent/WW3.md

         NewState = State#state{info_hash=NewInfohash, remote_pieces=NewPieceset},

-# Records in function heads
+## Records in function heads

 Matches on records in function heads should be avoided if it's possible.
 In the case of gen_server state the first expression should be to unpack only the values in the state record that are necessary for the clause.

-# When to use records
+## When to use records

 A record should be used for all composite data types.
 For small and short lived groupings of values, such as returning two values from a function or gen_server calls use of records is discouraged.
 Use of other data structures where a record would have sufficied is discouraged.

+## Including records

+A record defenition should never be shared by two modules.
+To prevent cases of this from slipping through the cracks records should never be defined in header files.

 # Variable names